The Dukan Diet is a protein-based nutritional approach designed by Pierre Dukan, a French nutritionist and dietitian.

 How does the Dukan diet differ from Atkins Diet?

-- Natural foods - while Atkins recommends shakes, bars, and other packaged foods, the Dukan Diet has a very strong emphasis on natural foods - the 100 foods listed are all natural.
+- Atkins recommends shakes, bars, and other packaged foods, but Dukan emphasizes 100 natural foods

 - Consumption of items from the list of 100 proteins and vegetables is unlimited

 - Coaching, in the form of a personalized interactive plan, monitors the person's progress on a daily basis